 Rebooting your modem is the first thing to try when something's going wrong with your internet connection.
 It is often the simplest way to improve slow or spotty connections and resolve wireless issues.
-And, it's easy!

 To reboot your modem manually, follow these steps:

-You'll need to wait for a few mintues while the reboot completes.
+You'll need to wait for a few minutes while the reboot completes.
 If you are near your modem, you'll see the lights go off, and then start lighting up again as it boots up.
 Once the INTERNET light turns green, you know you're back online.